-News Americas, NEW YORK, NY, Thurs.
-April 13, 2017: Here are the top stories making news on the Caribbean entertainment scene for the week-ending April 13, 2017:
+News Americas, NEW YORK, NY, Friday, April 19, 2019: Here are the top headlines making news on the Caribbean entertainment scene for this week:

 Sean Paul became the second Caribbean artist to perform at Coachella this year after J. Balvin brought him on during his performance.

 Paul joined the reggaeton artist for their collaboration “Contra La Pared.”
 Elsewhere in the set, Balvin was joined by dancers dressed as Cardi B and Bad Bunny as he performed “I Like It.”

 Calypso Rose became the first and oldest Caribbean calypsonian to perform at Coachella 2019 and is next headed to Japan, Germany, Switzerland and London.

 The Tobago-born singer will celebrate her 79th birthday on April 27th and told TMZ she plans to still be performing if she gets to 100.

 Reggae teen, Koffee, continues to ride high on the Billboard Reggae Chart this week.
 The 19-year-old Spanish Town, Jamaican’s ‘Rapture,’ remains at number 1, where it has been for the past three weeks.